 What you Think Makes All the Difference between Winning and Losing

-Most sportspeople take rigorous training in the first 2 components but ignore the third vital aspect.
+Most sports people take rigorous training in the physical and technical components but ignore the psychological - the third vital component.

-At a beginner’s level it is important to hone the first 2 components but when you reach a professional level, all competitors are similar in physical and technical ability, and the game changer, the difference between winning and losing, is the psychological edge, the mental state that you bring to your game.
+At a beginner’s level it is important to hone the physical and technical components but when you reach a professional level, all competitors are similar in physical and technical ability, and the game changer, the difference between winning and losing, is the psychological edge, the mental state that you bring to your game.

 What are your thoughts before you play your game?
 How do you handle setbacks during the match?
 How do you motivate yourself?
 How do you talk to yourself during the game?
 How do you bounce back after losing a point?
 How do you harness your mental energy during play?
 How do you maintain focus and set your goals?